All Episodes

 Anyway, Joe, welcome back to the program.

-Hey, Sean, how are you doing, buddy?
+Hey, Sean, how you doing, buddy?

 I'm good, sir.

-Um, I'm watching for the reaction of Democrats.
+I'm watching for the reaction of Democrats.

-There's a few, there's not a lot of them.
+There's not a lot of them.

 Why?

-This is rhetorical Thursday, super Thursday, as Joe Biden would put it.
+Super Thursday, as Joe Biden would put it.

-Uh, because as you said, you're Schumer.
+Because as you said, you're Schumer.

-Uh I saw Jeffrey Tubin actually criticize him, I saw Lawrence Tribe actually criticize him.
+I saw Jeffrey Toobin actually criticize him.

-But to your point, you could criticize somebody for something, but that pious self-righteous condescending moral outrage thing is missing from this, right?
+But to your point, you could criticize somebody for something, but that pious, self-righteous, condescending, moral outrage thing is missing from this, right?

 And remember who Chuck Schumer is, because he said in that clip, I would never threaten anybody.